multiversx/mx-docs/docs/developers/nft-tokens.md

 For NFT:
 * ESDTRoleNFTCreate : this role allows one to create a new NFT
 * ESDTRoleNFTBurn : this role allows one to burn quantity of a specific NFT
+* ESDTRoleNFTUpdateAttributes : this role allows one to change the attributes of a specific NFT
+* ESDTRoleNFTAddURI : this role allows one add URIs for a specific NFT

 For SFT:
 * ESDTRoleNFTCreate : this role allows one to create a new SFT
 * ESDTRoleNFTBurn : this role allows one to burn quantity of a specific SFT
 * ESDTRoleNFTAddQuantity : this role allows one to add quantity of a specific SFT
+* ESDTRoleNFTUpdateAttributes : this role allows one to change the attributes of a specific NFT
+* ESDTRoleNFTAddURI : this role allows one add URIs for a specific NFT

 To see how roles can be assigned, please refer to [this](/developers/nft-tokens#assigning-roles) section.